| Languages: | go to language |

 dictionaries: Webster's Third New International Dictionary, Webster’s

-learning corpus, coming close in size to Webster's Unabridged
+Based on an unabridged learning corpus, the hyphenator's base is close to Webster's Unabridged Dictionaries.

-available for the British, Canadian, and American idiom.
-The hyphenator
+The hyphenator covers the British, Canadian, and American idiom and

-solves the irregularity of the alternation of English strong and weak
+solves the extreme irregularity of the alternation of English strong and weak syllables.

 The English module has separate entries for British, American, Canadian, Australian, New Zealand and South African